senzing-garage/knowledge-base/lists/senzing-product-ids.md

 Used in log message identifiers in the format `senzing-ppppnnnnt`, where:

-- "p" is the 4 digit product id
+- "p" is the 4 digit product identifier
-- "n" is the 4 digit message within product
+- "n" is the 4 digit message identifier within product
 - "t" is the 1 character message type: Info, Warn, Error

 ## Python scripts